 - 1. The CI is either a PT or PTA. - 2.
 The CI graduated from an accredited PT or PTA program. - 3.
 The CI is licensed, registered, or certified in those states where applicable. - 4.
-The CI has at least one year of clinical experience (must provide copy of resume) - 5.
+The CI has at least one year of clinical experience (confirmed by license issue date at PTOT.Texas.gov or by resume) - 5.
 The CI demonstrates clinical competence, professional skills, and ethical behavior. - 6.
 The CI demonstrates effective communication skills. - 7.
 The CI demonstrates effective instructional skills. - 8.
 The CI demonstrates performance evaluation and supervisory skills.